x-t/x220-lion-efi/README.md

 10.7/10

 ## Installation
-Make the media GPT, install the thing, that's it
+Make the media GPT, install the thing, that's it.

 ## Post-installation
 Nothing.